vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/22_MAGIC_IN_THE_RITUAL/8_The_Magic_Sacrifice.md

 8

 It is of interest to note that, while in the main the magician is content to use the Vedic pantheon as it appears in the sacrificial ritual, he is also pre- pared when necessary to fashion fresh figures or to modify those already existing.
-While Rudra in his forms as Bhava and Carva is invoked in a hymn against internal disease in terms which are suggestive of the popular favour which was to turn him into Śiva, the great god, Viṣņu takes an inferior place, though the representation of his three steps can be used to strengthen the magic act.
+While Rudra in his forms as Bhava and Carva is invoked in a hymn against internal disease in terms which are suggestive of the popular favour which was to turn him into Śiva, the great god, Viṣṇu takes an inferior place, though the representation of his three steps can be used to strengthen the magic act.
 The Apsarases appear in close connexion with dice, possibly as Henry 10 holds in the main because the term krid, 'play', applies to them par excellence: such linguistic considerations are of real importance in Vedic

 1 Altindisches Zauberritual, p.
 69, n.
 7. * KauŚ. li.